In optical workshops and retail counters, small habits often shape how long a pair of lenses stays clear and comfortable...

-Semi-finished lenses refer to lenses that have undergone preliminary processing, have a basic spherical or aspherical shape, are smooth and transparent, but have not yet been precisely ground and coated according to the customer's prescription.
-They are usually made of resin or glass and are an important intermediate in the manufacture of custom eyeglass lenses.
-During production, a large number of semi-finished products are manufactured first, and then optical shops or processing plants make personalized customizations based on optometry data, such as grinding and coating.
+Semi-finished lenses refer to lenses that have undergone preliminary processing, featuring a basic spherical or aspherical shape, smooth surface, and optical clarity, but they are not yet precision-ground or coated to match the customer's prescription.
+They are typically made of resin or glass and serve as an important intermediate product in the manufacturing of custom eyeglass lenses.
+During production, a large number of semi-finished lenses are produced first, and then optical laboratories or processing facilities customize them based on the prescription, including grinding and coating.

 Progressive lenses have three distinct zones: the top zone for distance vision, the middle zone for intermediate or computer vision, and the bottom zone for near vision.
 Properly designing these zones is crucial to providing smooth transitions between them and to avoiding visual distortion at the edges.